Villa | 4 bedrooms | sleeps 7

 For your entertainment pleasure there is a Flatscreen TV, DVD/CD player, board games and reading material.

-Outdoor Dining Furniture
+Outside Dining Furniture

-Welcome packs - please ask for details
+Welcome Packs can be arranged - please ask for details

 The Famagusta region